 What Is Trezor?

-Trezor has gained a solid reputation of both: newcomers and experienced traders.
-It is one of the crypto market leaders and actually was the first hardware wallet created for storing cryptocurrency!
+This wallet has gained a solid reputation for both: newcomers and experienced traders.
+It is one of the crypto market leaders and was the first hardware wallet created for storing cryptocurrency!

 Trezor was launched back in August 2014 and since then has gained respect and love of thousands of users worldwide.
-It offers a safe cold storage and convenient spending that hot wallets offer.
-It is a small device the size of a USB stick, which connects to a regular computer via a cable.
-Its main goal is to store private keys of Bitcoin and any other cryptocurrency you have.
+Its main goal is to store the private keys of Bitcoin and any other cryptocurrency you have.